mmai/vim-markdownizer/docs/specs.md

     * création liens de retour (related to, subtopic of...)
     * tags as pages ?
     * show 'unlinked' pages : pages containing term but not linked
+* joplin features
+    * terminal interface wich can launch default editor
+* sqlite as a cache database
+    * look for files changed with the git revision
+    * comment gérer les fichiers supprimés ?
 * server with:
     * API : update pages (ie new libraything entry,...)
     * page view (for mobile...), browsing...